10 Unique Things to do in Mauritius

 Visiting Mauritius and want to make the most of your time here?
-Put the outdated guidebooks away and check out this list of 10 unique things to do in Mauritius.
+Put the outdated guidebooks away and check out this list of 10 unique things to do in Mauritius, both long excursions and day trips.

 Meet the giant tortoises